ADULT COUNSELING SERVICES

 Help is Nearby

-Individuals experiencing troublesome mental health symptoms now have convenient access to mental health treatment.
-The New Horizons Program is available at Yoakum Community Hospital for patients age 50 and above.
-This program is designed to address a significant need in our community for those who are experiencing difficult behavior, mental, emotional, and/or physical changes that are impacting their quality of life.
+Individuals experiencing troublesome mental health symptoms now have convenient access to for mental health treatment.
+The New Horizons Program, available at Yoakum Community Hospital, is designed to address a significant need in our community for those who are experiencing difficult behavior, mental, emotional, and/or physical changes that are impacting their quality of life.
 New Horizons at Yoakum Community Hospital provides a mental health assessment and appropriate interventions for these individuals.

-The New Horizons Outpatient Program is designed to assist patients age 50 years and above who need relief from emotional or personal distress, such as:
+The Intensive Outpatient Program (IOP) is designed to assist patients age 50 years and above who need relief from emotional or personal distress, such as:

 - Social Withdrawal

 - Sleep Disorders